androportal/anuduino/doc/getting_started.rst

 * What all can it  do ?

- It can be integrated with number of sensors (IR,proxomity,temperature) ,bluetooth module ,GPRS etc.
+ It can be integrated with number of sensors (IR,proxomity,temperature) ,bluetooth module,as a multimeter etc.

 * How serial communication occurs ?

- The anuduino does not have a hardware serial port nor a hardware serial to USB converter.  `V-USB <http://www.obdev.at/products/vusb/index.html>`_ is a software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers, making it possible to build USB hardware with almost any AVR® microcontroller, not requiring any additional chip for serial conversion.Buebie wrote the micronucelus bootloader which uses the V-USB project and renders anuduino to be used as usb development board without need of any additional chip.
+ The anuduino does not have a hardware serial port nor a hardware serial to USB converter.`V-USB <http://www.obdev.at/products/vusb/index.html>`_ is a software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers, making it possible to build USB hardware with almost any AVR® microcontroller, not requiring any additional chip for serial conversion.
+Bluebie wrote the micronucelus bootloader which uses the V-USB project and renders anuduino to be used as usb development board without need of any additional chip.

 * What is hex file ?

  A hex file is a way to store data, in this case compiled code for an avr microcontroller.
 It is a common file format and something being a hex file does not mean it can be uploaded on the chip.
 When you use the Arduino IDE to upload a file to the board your code is compiled into a hex file and then uploaded using the command line tool which is built into Arduino.

 * Whats is cdc232.hex ?